astridlyre/full-stack-open/part5/bloglist-ui/README.md

 Refactored so it is possible to like and delete blog entries.
 Stored signed in user in Redux store.

+#### 7.13 - 7.18

+Implemented a user view to see basic user info in a list.
+Implemented an individual user view as well.
+Added a blog view, navigation, and the ability to add comments, on the frontend and backend.

 #### 7.19 - 7.20

 I already had added styles using Tailwind CSS earlier in the course, so this is done.